Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 With ATAC-Seq, to find accessible (open) chromatin regions, the genome is treated with a hyperactive derivative of the Tn5 transposase.
 A transposase can bind to a transposable element, which is a DNA sequence that can change its position (jump) within a genome.
 During ATAC-Seq, the modified Tn5 inserts DNA sequences corresponding to truncated Nextera adapters into open regions of the genome and concurrently, the DNA is sheared by the transposase activity.
 The read library is then prepared for sequencing, including PCR amplification with full Nextera adapters and purification steps.
 Paired-end reads are recommended for ATAC-Seq for the reasons described here.

+> For anyone with interest, ATAC-seq introduces modification bias at the 5' of reads which if we would use this technique for DNA methylation detection then we need to remove 9bp from the 5' and activate the dovetail.

 ---

 ## Experimental Design